Vault Boy: Cultural impact

 Critics noted that Vault Boy has achieved a level of cultural impact and viral recognition outside of the character's original context, which was not anticipated by former Interplay staff such as Tim Cain and Feargus Urquhart during the franchise's early years.
 This is in spite of the fact that Vault Boy is not a character the player can encounter in the Fallout universe.
 Jeremy Peel from PCGamesN claimed that Vault Boy, as a mascot for the series' "sardonic, faux-1950s imagery", has become "as recognisable as Mickey Mouse".
 Empire published an article in 2010 which ranked Vault Boy among the 50 greatest video game characters.
 Time Magazine named Vault Boy the third most influential video game character of all time, lauding his "gloriously absurd and irreverent spectrum of dispositions and postures, from hyperbolic simpering to grisly dismemberments", which made him an icon of surreal humour in a similar manner as characters from the Monty Python series.

 A fan theory about Vault Boy was that the character's signature pose is a discreet method to determine whether an individual is within the fallout radius of a nuclear explosion and thus safe from radiation or otherwise.
-Former Interplay staff, such as Brian Fargo and Tramell Ray Isaac, insisted that the character is not hiding a secret meaning and is simply giving a show of encouragement, though it may not necessarily be sincere in nature.
+Former Interplay staff, such as Brian Fargo and Tramell Ray Isaac, insisted that the character is not hiding a secret meaning and is simply giving a show of encouragement.
+The "thumbs up" theory was later integrated into the 2024 Fallout television series.

-Analysis

 Writing for the 2017 publication 100 Greatest Video Game Characters, Rowan Derrick described Vault Boy as both a symbol of an idyllic world before nuclear war and a constant reminder of that world's failures; a concept that encompasses the promise of a pseudo-1950s nuclear powered paradise even though it directly contradicts the in-universe post-apocalyptic wasteland; and an illustration of the tension between humanity's penchant for harming each other and an ambivalence towards a technologically advanced civil society.
-Matthew Byrd from Den of Geek drew comparisons between Vault Boy and Miss Minutes from the Marvel Cinematic Universe, citing them as notables examples of "the Smiling Faces of Bureaucracy, Corruption, and Propaganda", where storytellers co opt retrofuturistic designs to serve as a form of social commentary.
+Matthew Byrd from Den of Geek drew comparisons between Vault Boy and Miss Minutes from the Marvel Cinematic Universe, citing them as notable examples of "the Smiling Faces of Bureaucracy, Corruption, and Propaganda", where storytellers co opt retrofuturistic designs to serve as a form of social commentary.
 Vivian Asimos noted the popular use of Vault Boy's signature pose in sarcastic circumstances to be a notable example of video game content forming the backbone of numerous internet memes due to its participatory nature.

+Upon the release of Fortnite's Chapter 5 Season 3, Vault Boy appeared in the battle pass as an emoticon performing a variety of facial and hand gestures.